-SYMBOL TYPE DESCRIPTION CK, CK Input Clock: CK and $\overline{\text{CK}}$ are differential clock inputs.
-All address and control input signals are sampled on the positive edge of CK and negative edge of $\overline{\text{CK}}$.
+SYMBOL TYPE DESCRIPTION CK, CK Input Clock : CK and $\overline{\text{CK}}$ are differential clock inputs.
+All address and control input signals are sampled on the positive edge of CK and negative edge of $\overline{\text{CK}}$ .
 Output (read) data is referenced to both edges of CK.
-Internal clock signals are derived from $\overline{\text{CK}}/\overline{\text{CK}}$.
+Internal clock signals are derived from $\overline{\text{CK}}$ .
 CKE Input Clock Enable: CKE HIGH activates, and CKE LOW deactivates internal clock signals, and device input buffers and output drivers.
 Deactivating the clock provides PRECHARGE POWER-DOWN and SELF REFRESH operation (all banks idle), or ACTIVE POWER-DOWN (row ACTIVE in any bank).
 CKE is synchronous for all functions except for disabling outputs, which is achieved asynchronously.
-Input buffers, excluding CK, $\overline{\text{CK}}$ and CKE are disabled during power-down and self refresh modes, providing low standby power.
-CKE will recognize an LVCMOS LOW level prior to VREF being stable on power-up.
-CS Input Chip Select: CS enables(registered LOW) and disables(registered HIGH) the command decoder.
+Input buffers, excluding CK, CK and CKE are disabled during power-down and self refresh modes, providing low standby power.
+CKE will recognize an LVCMOS LOW level prior to VREF being stable on power-up. cs Input Chip Select: CS enables(registered LOW) and disables(registered HIGH) the command decoder.
 All commands are masked when CS is registered HIGH.
 CS provides for external bank selection on systems with multiple banks.
 CS is considered part of the command code.
 RAS, CAS, WE Input Command Inputs : RAS, CAS and WE (along with CS) define the command being entered.
-LDM,(U)DM Input Input Data Mask: DM is an input mask signal for write data.
+1 DM Input Input Data Mask: DM is an input mask signal for write data.
 Input data is masked when DM is sampled HIGH along with that input data during a WRITE access.
 DM is sampled on both edges of DQS.
 DM pins include dummy loading internally, to matches the DQ and DQS loading.
-For the x16, LDM corresponds to the data on DQ0-DQ7; UDM correspons to the data on DQ8-DQ15.
-BA0, BA1 Input Bank Addres Inputs: BA0 and BA1 define to which bank ACTIVE, READ, WRITE or PRE-CHARGE command is being applied.
-A [n : 0] Input Address Inputs: Provide the row address for ACTIVE commands, the column address and AUTO PRECHARGE bit for READ/WRITE commands, to select one location out of the memory array in the respective bank.
+BA0, BA1 Input Bank Addres Inputs: BA0 and BA1 define to which bank an ACTIVE, READ, WRITE or PRE-CHARGE command is being applied.
+A [n : 0] Input Address Inputs: Provide the row address for ACTIVE commands, and the column address and AUTO PRECHARGE bit for READ/WRITE commands, to select one location out of the memory array in the respective bank.
 A10 is sampled during a PRECHARGE command to determine whether the PRECHARGE applies to one bank (A10 LOW) or all banks (A10 HIGH).
 If only one bank is to be precharged, the bank is selected by BA0, BA1.
 The address inputs also provide the op-code during a MODE REGISTER SET command.
 BA0 and BA1 define which mode register is loaded during the MODE REGISTER SET command (MRS or EMRS).
-DQ I/O Data Input/Output : Data bus LDQS,(U)DQS I/O Data Strobe: Output with read data, input with write data.
+1DQ I/O Data Input/Output : Data bus 1DQS I/O Data Strobe: Output with read data, input with write data.
 Edge-aligned with read data, centered in write data.
 Used to capture write data.
-For the x16, LDQS corresponds to the data on DQ0-DQ7; UDQS corresponds to the data on DQ8-DQ15.
 NC - No Connect : No internal electrical connection is present.
-VDDQ Supply DQ Power Supply: +2.5V ± 0.2V.
+VDDQ Supply DQ Power Supply : $+2.5V \pm 0.2V$ .
 VssQ Supply DQ Ground.
-VDD Supply Power Supply : $+2.5V \pm 0.2V$ (device specific).
+VDD Supply Power Supply: +2.5V ± 0.2V (device specific).
 Vss Supply Ground.
 VREF Input SSTL_2 reference voltage.

-Table 4.
+Table 3.
 Input/Output Function Description